• About

 • Digital materials such as websites, interactive displays, or copies of exhibit boards

-• Relevant photos of events, or other visuals
+• Relevant photographs of events, or other visuals

 • Relevant before and after photographs